-I think it’s odd with blokes.
+I think it’s odd with guys.
 We are scared of the word “love”.
 I’m lucky to be comfortable with it now.
-I heard it a lot from my mum growing up.
+I heard it a lot from my mom growing up.
 But I didn’t hear it at all from the men in my life.
 And almost never from my stepdad.
-He was (and still is) a typical Yorkshireman.
 Although he joined us way back when I was 12 – and I absolutely knew he cared for me – “love” was not a word liberally used in his vocabulary.

 But as I explored my own emotions in my mid 30s, I began to tell my stepdad at the end of phone calls that I did love him.
 And he’d begin to reply “you too.”

 What is love?
 What does it mean?
 Why are we scared of it?

 When I was growing up, guys didn’t say that word to each other.
 I remember putting a kiss on the end of text by mistake to a male friend in my late teens and being ridiculed the next day for it at soccer.

 I suppose we should begin by joining the Trinidadian-born German singer Haddaway by asking “What is love?”.
 What that 1992 eurodance track does, in its own unique way, is debate the four-letter word.
 What is love?
 What does it mean?
 Why do we need it?
 Why are we scared of it?

 For those of us who have been “in love” it’s a feeling like no other.
 It can be blinding, encapsulating and all consuming as you let yourself go to a new level of vulnerability.
 It’s something that only happens a few times in your life.

 Everything changed when I lost a friend – I never said I loved him